jmolenaa/transcendence/Theory/jan_garbo.md

 You call the functions internally I guess

 Hoe to notify a player
+{
+"status": "success",
+"message": "You have a new match!",
+"showAlert": true
+}
+Could be done with this, or by setting up event listeners in the frontend to listen for push notifications, this is rather convoluted and will require a bunch more work

 What should an API response look like apparently an API response can be marked as cacheable or non cacheable?